Natarang: Tracklist

-Critical reception
+Reception

 Natarang was screened in the Mumbai Academy of the Moving Image film festival, and the Pune International Film Festival.
 It was the only Indian film to be selected in the "Above the cut" category in MAMI.
 It was selected as the opening film in the Asian Film Festival in Kolhapur.

 The film won seven awards at the annual Zee Gaurav Awards ceremony, including best director for Ravindra Jadhav, best music composition for Ajay–Atul and best supporting actor for Kishor Kadam.

 Although the Lāvaṇī dance sequences were well received by the audiences, they were criticized by traditional Lāvaṇī performers and academics as having an item song slant.
 Critics have especially targeted the "provocative dress style" of Sonalee Kulkarni and Amruta Khanvilkar, saying that it runs contrary to traditional, conservative Lāvaṇī costume.
 In a 2014 interview, Atul Kulkarni said, "I’ve always loved doing roles which frighten me as to how am I going to do it!!
 Natarang was a perfect example.
 I am must confess that this role and the script has challenged me the most so far.".

 Box office

-Natarang opened to a successful run statewide and earned Rs.
-70 million in the first three weeks of its run.
-Overall, Marathi films earned Rs.
-200 million in the first quarter of 2010, outperforming Bollywood in both box office collection and critical acclaim.
-The films Natarang, Mahesh Manjrekar's Shikshanachya Aaicha Gho and Paresh Mokashi's Harishchandrachi Factory themselves collected more than Rs.
-160 million at the box office.
+Natarang opened to a successful run statewide and earned ₹60 million in the first two weeks and ₹70 million by third week.
+Overall, Marathi films earned ₹200 million in the first quarter of 2010, outperforming Bollywood in both box office collection and critical acclaim.
+The films Natarang, Mahesh Manjrekar's Shikshanachya Aaicha Gho and Paresh Mokashi's Harishchandrachi Factory themselves collected more than ₹160 million at the box office.